mulby/edx-documentation/en_us/students/source/SFD_prerequisites.rst

 When you select the link, the About page for the prerequisite course opens.
 You can then enroll in the prerequisite course.

-After you successfully complete the prerequisite course, you can access any available materials in the other course.
+After you successfully complete the prerequisite course, the other course becomes available on your dashboard, just like other edX courses.
+You can then click or select the course to access any available materials.

 .. _Entrance Exam: